AlexaWhit/ACS1111-Herd-Immunity-Simulation/README.md

 9. Resolve the states of all individuals that started the turn infected by determining if they die or survive the infection, and change the appropriate attributes.
 10. The simulation should output a logfile that contains a record of every interaction that occurred during the simulation.
 We will use this logfile to determine final statistics and answer questions about the simulation.

+## Running the Program
+The program is designed to be run from the command line.
+You can do this by running

+python3 simulation.py
+followed by the command line arguments in the following order, separated by spaces: {population size} {vacc_percentage} {virus_name} {mortality_rate} {repro_rate} {optional: number of people initially infected (default is 1)}

+Let's look at an example:

+Population Size: 100,000

+Vaccination Percentage: 90%

+Virus Name: Ebola

+Mortality Rate: 70%

+Reproduction Rate: 25%

+People Initially Infected: 10

+Then I would type:

+python3 simulation.py 100000 0.90 Ebola 0.70 0.25 10
+in the terminal.

+## Basic Structure
+The program consists of 4 classes: Person, Virus, Simulation, and Logger.

+Simulation: Highest level of abstraction.
+The main class that runs the entire simulation.
+Person: Represents the people that make up the population that the virus is spreading through.
+Virus: Models the properties of the virus we wish to simulate.
+Logger: A helper class for logging all events that happen in the simulation.
+When you run simulation.py with the corresponding command-line arguments necessary for a simulation, a simulation object is created.
+This simulation object then calls the .run() method.
+This method should continually check if the simulation needs to run another step using a helper method contained in the class, and then call .time_step() if the simulation has not ended yet.
+Within the time_step() method, you'll find all the logic necessary for actually simulating everything--that is, once you write it.
+As is, the file just contains a bunch of method stubs, as well as numerous comments for explaining what you need to do to get everything working.

 ## Usage
 The program is designed to be run from the command line.
 You can do this by running